Jump to Navigation

 Maryland Estates and Trusts Law

-Effective October 1, 2010, there is an important change in Maryland’s Estates and Trusts law that applies to all married couples.
+New Maryland law became effective October 1, 2010, which included an important change in Maryland’s Estates and Trusts law that applies to all married couples.

 Most married couples in Maryland hold title to their home as tenants by the entireties.
 This form of vesting provides that if one spouse dies, full ownership of the home automatically shifts to the other spouse without the need for probate.